Giddybyte/Coursework-2-Machine-learning-project/README_updated.txt

 #Overview

 '''
-The Project contains four Python Notebooks designed to run on Google Colab.
+The Project contains two Python Notebooks designed to run on Google Colab.

-1.0 Preprocessing
+1.0 Preprocessing and Implementation

 2.0 Analysis of 20 NewsGroups Data.ipynb

-3.0 Simple Models (Chen code)

-4.0 Advanced Models (Gideon code)
+Code 1.0 consists of 3 sections.
+Pre-processing, Simple models and Advanced Models.

 '''